Course code: V100

 Building your skills and knowledge

 Your second year builds on what you've learnt so far, furthering your knowledge in areas of history that you have already encountered and introducing you to new and exciting topics.
 A wide range of modules will help you to explore new areas and discover where your main interests lie ahead of your final year.

 These modules will not only help you mature as a historian, challenge assumptions and appreciate the bigger picture, they will also develop professional skills of analysis, judgement and communication.

 We want your History degree to be coherent, so our core modules (40 credits) continue to give you a strong foundation for your historical knowledge and you will build a broad historical understanding by choosing option modules (80 credits) across the following three time periods: pre-1500; 1500-1800 and post-1800.
-Your Course Assignment topic will relate to one of your Option modules or your Document Option.
+Your Writing History topic will relate to one of your Option modules or your Document Option.

 We want you to continue to have flexibility, so you can choose replace one 20 credit option module with a module from another department, subject to the approval of the Department.

 Developing your expertise